Series Title (Agency Series #): Description, Retention (Legal Citation)

 Legal Opinions (PLAN1-029): Formal opinions rendered by the County Attorney or the District Attorney for various land use planning and zoning issues.
 Documents the rationale for policies and maintains consistency in related issues.
 Information usually includes date, department requesting opinion, and text of opinion.

 Retention: Retain permanently.
 (MOAR 166-150-0030(5))

 Location Photographs (PLAN1-015): Photo collages documenting various county sites appropriate for use in movies or television shows.
 Includes color photo collage and identifying information about location and site name.
 Arranged by type of site.
 This program is defunct.

 Retention: Destroy.
 (2001-00030/006)

 Planning Commission Meeting Records (PLAN1-003): Series documents the discussions and activities of the county planning commission as recorded in the minutes and agendas.
-Records include minutes, agendas, sound recordings (in a variety of formats including audiographs, dictabelts, and cassettes), and exhibits.
+Records include minutes, agendas, recordings (in a variety of formats including audiographs, dictabelts, cassettes, and digital recordings), and exhibits.
 Includes meeting records of the Board of Adjustment (1955-1977).
 Topics discussed include the creation, amendment, and appeal of zoning ordinances and county land use laws; county comprehensive plans; and election or appointment of planning commission members.